Brennall/HFH-SRD/Chapter10.md

 ### Adventurers, Conquerors, and Kings

 A Judge who wishes to embrace every facet of the Adventurer Conqueror King System can allow the players to act at all tiers simultaneously.
-In such a campaign, each player has one king tier character – a powerful archmage, mighty warlord, or similar persona.
+In such a campaign, each player has one king tier character - a powerful archmage, mighty warlord, or similar persona.
 Each king in turn has one or more henchmen at the conqueror tier of play.
 These conqueror tier characters in turn have adventurer tier characters as their own henchmen.
 In such a campaign, the players will be simultaneously running one or more kingdoms, ruling the duchies and baronies in the kingdoms, and playing the adventuring parties that assist these rulers in dealing with the local threats of monsters and chaotic forces.
-Depending on the group’s preferences, each session they can focus on a different tier of play, or they can shift between tiers within one game session.
+Depending on the group's preferences, each session they can focus on a different tier of play, or they can shift between tiers within one game session.

 ### Recommended Reading for Judges

 Anderson, Poul.
-The Broken Sword; Three Hearts and Three Lions; The High Crusade; The Merman’s Children.
+The Broken Sword; Three Hearts and Three Lions; The High Crusade; The Merman's Children.

 Baker, Kage.
 Anvil of the World and its sequels.

 Bakker, R. Scott.
-“The Prince of Nothing” trilogy; “The Aspect-Emperor” trilogy.
+"The Prince of Nothing" trilogy; "The Aspect-Emperor" trilogy.

 Brust, Steven.
-“The Book of Jhereg” series.
+"The Book of Jhereg" series.

 Chabon, Michael.
 Gentlemen of the Road.

 Cook, Glen.
-“The Black Company” series; “An Empire Unacquainted with Defeat” series; “Tyranny of the Night” series.
+"The Black Company" series; "An Empire Unacquainted with Defeat" series; "Tyranny of the Night" series.

 Erikson, Steven.
-“Malazan Book of the Fallen” series.
+"Malazan Book of the Fallen" series.

 Fox, Robin Lane.
 Alexander the Great.

 Gemmell, David.
-“The Drenai Saga” series; “The Rigante” series.
+"The Drenai Saga" series; "The Rigante" series.

 Heaney, Seamus, transl.
 Beowulf: A New Translation.

 Homer and Hammon, Martin, transl.
 The Iliad: A New Prose Translation.

 Howard, Madeline.
-“The Rune of Unmaking” series.
+"The Rune of Unmaking" series.

-Howard, Robert E. “Conan” series.
+Howard, Robert E. "Conan" series.

 Jones, J.V.
-“Sword of Shadow” series.
+"Sword of Shadow" series.

 Kay, Guy Gavriel.
-“Sarantine Mosaic” series; The Lions of Al-Rassan, The Last Light of the Sun, Tigana, Under Heaven.
+"Sarantine Mosaic" series; The Lions of Al-Rassan, The Last Light of the Sun, Tigana, Under Heaven.

 LeGuin, Ursula.
-“Earthsea Cycle”.
+"Earthsea Cycle".

 Leiber, Fritz.
-“Fafhrd and Grey Mouser” series.
+"Fafhrd and Grey Mouser" series.

 Lovecraft, H.P.
-“Mythos” novels and stories.
+"Mythos" novels and stories.

 Lynch, Scott.
-“The Gentlemen Bastard” series.
+"The Gentlemen Bastard" series.

 Martin, George R.R.
-“A Song of Ice and Fire” series.
+"A Song of Ice and Fire" series.

 Moon, Elizabeth.
 The Deed of Paksenarrion.

 Moorcock, Michael.
-“Elric” series; “Hawkmoon” series.
+"Elric" series; "Hawkmoon" series.

 Polybius.
 The Rise of the Roman Empire.